 “You think that’s a Schwinn?”
-Brad Pitt’s doofy trainer character laughingly asks John Malkovich’s apoplectic CIA spook in Burn After Reading.
+Brad Pitt’s doofy trainer character snorts at John Malkovich’s apoplectic CIA spook in Burn After Reading.
 The implication is that his bicycle (a Bianchi, for the record) is of finer stock.
-But we’ve always had a soft spot for the brand, which has a history dating back 125 years and an impressive portfolio of efficiently engineered bikes that are both affordable and stylish.
-The latest example?
-The Schwinn Axum, a new mountain bike that costs — wait for it — $398.
+But we’ve always had a soft spot for the brand, which boasts a history dating back 125-plus years and an impressive portfolio of efficiently engineered bikes that are both affordable and stylish.
+And with the weather warming up, now's a great time to check out the shockingly inexpensive Schwinn Axum, a mountain bike that costs — wait for it — $398.

 We wouldn’t blame you for raising an eyebrow at that price.
 We did too.
 But while no one would mistake this bike for, say, a